 Bipolar disorder is a mental health condition that causes extreme changes in mood and energy.
 It can also affect other aspects of a person’s health, including sleep.
-Treatment may involve cognitive behavioral therapy or sleeping aids.
+Treatment for insomnia may involve cognitive behavioral therapy or sleeping aids.

 This article explores the connection between bipolar disorder, the circadian cycle, and sleep issues.

-Sleep disturbances are a core feature of bipolar disorder, included in descriptions of both manic and depressive episodes that doctors use for diagnosis.
-People may feel a decreased need for sleep during manic episodes and may go days with little to no sleep without feeling tired.
+People may feel a decreased need for sleep during manic episodes.
+They may go days with little to no sleep without feeling tired.
 During depressive episodes, they may sleep excessively or may have difficulty sleeping.

 People with bipolar disorder may also experience sleep issues between episodes.
 Research from 2015 suggests many people with the condition have difficulties falling asleep and staying asleep during intervals between manic or depressive episodes.